Last Updated on October 13, 2020 by Sweet and Savoury Pursuits

 - 5 cups fresh spinach washed and coarsely chopped

 - 1 cup heaping grape or cherry tomatoes sliced in half

 - ½ cup approx. tomato puree or passata

-- 3 to 4 tbsp goat cheese crumbled
+- 3 to 4 tablespoons goat cheese crumbled

 - ½ teaspoon dried oregano